MCreator/MCreator/plugins/mcreator-localization/help/default/feature/skip_placement.md

-If this setting is enabled, the feature won't generate naturally and the placement settings will be ignored.
+If this setting is enabled, the feature won't generate naturally, and the placement settings will be ignored.

 The feature will be placed only using the `/place` command, from procedures, or when referenced by other features.